-The summer has arrived and while many of us are enjoying the wonderful hot weather of the season, our pets may not be enjoying quite so much.
+The summer has arrived and while many of us are enjoying the wonderful hot weather of the season, our pets may not be enjoying it quite so much.

 Rabbits in particular are vulnerable to heat stroke and rely on their owners to provide them with cooler conditions during the summer months.
 Wild rabbits go underground or hide under shrubs and bushes to keep cool, so here we look at how, as pet owners, we can help in keeping rabbits cool in the hot weather.

 Flies are perhaps the most annoying thing about summer!
-They are the most persistent of creatures that can drive us to distraction, and unfortunately, they have the same effect on our rabbits.
+They are the most persistent of creatures that can drive us to distraction and unfortunately, they have the same effect on our rabbits.